Titan FX

 Broken down:

-Goods and services are the most important because they directly reflect a country's global competitiveness and capital flows.
+Goods and services are the most important because they directly reflect a country's trade position, service competitiveness, and external receipts or payments.

 For example, a country exporting $100B and importing $80B has $20B of goods-trade inflow alone.
 Adding services and investment income could push the current account to a larger surplus.

 Traders don't need to memorize every line item.
-What matters is the concept: the current account is fundamentally about whether capital is flowing in or out, and that directly shapes currency strength.
+What matters is the concept: the current account is fundamentally about whether external receipts exceed external payments, and that helps shape currency strength over time.

 3. Components: The Role of Goods and Services